AmirAlmasi/Bit-Torrent-Erlang-/README.md

 # Licensing
 It is a free software. you will find more information about the license in the license file.

+# Remaining time
+You will find the left time for this project on the following site: www.amiralmasi.com

 # Pre conditions of software
-Erlang and Java virtual machine should be installed
+Erlang and Java virtual machines should be installed